DavidHargat/gitdex/README.md

-# gitdex
+# gitdex.h

 a `.git/index` file parser,
 as specified in [Git's technical documentation](https://github.com/git/git/blob/master/Documentation/technical/index-format.txt)

 # example

-see `demo.c` for an example of usage.
+`demo.c` see for example of usage.

 # run

-run `make run-demo` to see an example of output.
+`make run` to see an example of output.